 If you're interested in particular policy areas, such as politics or economics, the

-curriculum accommodates a minor in those and many other subjects.
+curriculum enables special focus in those and many other subjects.

 Learn the skills to work with the regulatory, legal, administrative, and policy environments

 of the public sector, complementing diverse majors in Aviation, Business, or Engineering.

 Gain administrative expertise through coursework and apply it to real life experiences